-OMAHA (DTN) -- Variable rainfall in the Midwest and continued heavy rain prospects in Russia wheat harvest areas are the key weather items for the commodity trade's attention Thursday.
+OMAHA (DTN) -- Variable rainfall over the Midwest and favorably hotter, drier conditions for Southern Plains wheat harvest are the key weather items for the commodity trade's attention Monday.

 Bryce Anderson can be reached at email@example.com